- Adult Use of Internet Computers in Children's Room

 Reference books and newspapers are available for use within the library only.

 Laptops are available for in library, two hour checkout.
+Chromebook laptops are available for three week check out.
+Chromebook laptops may be reserved and renewed.
 Patrons must have library card and picture id.
-Patrons must read and sign a laptop agreement form.
+Patrons must read agreement form.

 Reserved items are held for seven days.
 A patron will be notified by mail or email when reserved material becomes available.